Today we’re going to show you our painted concrete floors and how to paint a garage floor!

-Step 3: Pour your paint at the front wall of your garage and paint your way out of the garage door.
+Pour your concrete floor paint at the front wall of your garage and paint your way out of the garage door.
 This ensures you don’t get stuck inside wet paint.
 Using your paint rollers, start painting in thin coats allowing 1-4 hours between coats depending on your climate and dry time.
 See paint can instructions for recoating times for your specific paint.
 The paint roller extension pole is extremely helpful in this project.
 Work your way from the inside wall out of the garage door.
-We poured the paint directly on the concrete and spread it around and worked our way out.
+We poured the concrete floor paint directly on the concrete and spread it around and worked our way out.

-Step 4: Carefully remove the ScotchBlue Exterior Surfaces Painter’s Tape at a 45-degree angle while paint is still tacky.
+Carefully remove the ScotchBlue Exterior Surfaces Painter’s Tape at a 45-degree angle while paint is still tacky.
 Remove it slowly and make sure you pull it back on itself.
 Garage floor paint is quite thick so move slowly when removing the tape.

-Step 5: Allow to dry according to paint can directions.
+Allow to dry according to paint can directions.
 Use a clear sealer, if desired.